kinformation/grav-plugin-amazon-products/README.md

 You can check with [Product Advertising API Scratchpad](http://webservices.amazon.com/scratchpad/)
 > * Check config of PHP extension `suhosin`.
 `suhosin.executor.include.whitelist = phar, plugin`
+> * "OK" is checked for `Translations enabled` and `Translations fallback` in the system setting

+Translations enabled
+Translations fallback